 The Best Ways To Boost Your Bone Strength Naturally

 We should start building strength as soon as we’re done growing, which means it’s possible to start preventing brittle bones even for teenagers.
 Our bone density starts to take a turn for the worse when we hit thirty, as this is when we start to lose more mass than we’re able to create.

 Start by lifting your own body weight if you’re not used to weights quite yet.
 Make sure you have someone around to guide you if you’d like to start with free weights right away.
 Heavy lifting may make your bones stronger.
 But it will do more damage than good if you’re not lifting with the right techniques.

-Other exercises that use your bodyweight to move are also a great choice, such as aerobics, walking, jogging and dancing.
-Did you know aerobics is seen as one of the best exercises for elderly?
+Other exercises that use your bodyweight to move are also a great choice, such as aerobics, walking, jogging, and dancing.
+Did you know aerobics is seen as one of the best exercises for the elderly?
 It combines cardio with strength, often making it high intensity, and boosting your chances of staying young for a bit longer.